Meet Heather Mizeur

 Heather Mizeur has spent her professional life over the last twenty-five years passionately engaged in public service.
 She is a policy expert, a former elected official and gubernatorial candidate, a farmer and the founder and CEO of a non-profit organization focused on social justice.
 The common thread through all of her work is a desire to advance bold policy while building consensus and creating the connections needed to face the challenges ahead.

 Heather’s life is defined by a commitment to service and stewardship that was formed in her early years.
 She is the oldest daughter of a retired factory welder who spent 32-years as an active member of the United Auto Workers.
 Labor strife and economic hardship were centerpieces of the Mizeur family experience.
 Politics and civic engagement were daily topics at the dinner table.
-Five generations of family farming also run deep through her DNA.
+Seven generations of family farming also run deep through her DNA.
 And Heather’s spiritual life, rooted in her Catholic faith, is the animating force behind her dedication to social justice.

 Heather was known in Annapolis as a legislative powerhouse during the eight years she served in the House of Delegates.
 Before her election to the Maryland General Assembly, she served as U.S. Senator John Kerry’s Domestic Policy Director for four years and was the principal architect of his 2004 presidential campaign’s health care reform agenda.
 She also worked for three Democratic U.S. House members, and spent four years as a national advocate for nonprofit community health centers serving the uninsured, rural families, and migrant farmworkers.